 When I saw a picture of the beaded easter egg on the Fire Poppies website, I was immediately charmed by the pretty design.
 I had never seen anything like it.
 When my kit arrived, I found out that the company who makes them is called Riolis from Russia.
 The actual designer is called Anna Petrosyan.
 Pardon my ignorance, but I had never heard of either.
 I do however know that embroidery is huge in Russia and that there are many talented designers living there.
 I just wished there wasn't such a language barrier!
 My easter egg kit came with most of the materials needed to finish the design.
 I just needed to add sewing thread and beading thread.
 Fabric, floss, beads, needles and wooden egg were all included.
 And everything was very good quality too.
 Fabric came from Zweigart and Anchor supplied the floss.
 The instructions were very good too.
 With clear diagrams and an adequate translation into English.
 Not perfect, but very doable if you are anything other than an absolute beginner.
 As always, I started by locking my fabric to prevent fraying.
 I also wrapped my floss onto some paper bobbins.
 The actual embroidery was very straight forward working with one strand of floss over one fabric thread (Zweigart Lugana).
 This explains why the finished embroidery looks so very refined.
 When it came to the construction of the actual egg, I had some minor difficulties.
 The translation isn't very good here.
 When you follow it to the letter, you will find that one of your seams shifts when you pull your finished embroidery over the wooden egg.
 The upper and lower seams are only fastened at the central seam at the back.
 If I were to stitch another one of these eggs, I would prevent this by sticking the seams to the back of my embroidery with the help of some Vlisofix/Bondaweb.
 Or, more likely, I would only stitch half cross-stitches for the border.
 When turning the seams, I would fasten them by finishing the border cross-stitches (i.e. put the other half cross-stitch in).
 This would secure the seams perfectly and would prevent shifting.
 The actual beading was great fun!
 I certainly learned a new skill.
 And I am very pleased with the result.
 Not as perfect as the pictures shown in the kit, but pretty good for a first attempt.
 And being an embroidery designer, I am already thinking of improving the finishing on these eggs (or Christmas baubles?).
 How about using linen banding?
 That would eliminate the whole drama with the seams :).
 If you would like to stitch your own Riolis easter egg, then please ask Google.
 The kit was released in 2014 and has sold out on the Fire Poppies' website.
 The design number is 'B185'.
 However, I hope my review has shown that embroidery kits from Riolis are high-quality, contain plenty of materials and are well worth a try!
 But beware: I have now stitched another egg in this series (the one with the red flowers) and here the measurements are all wrong.
 The design is not long enough to wrap around the egg.
 DO NOT follow the size recommendations for the seam allowence as you will end up with a piece of cloth that is too short.
 Instead place your finished embroidery on the egg and take your seam allowance from there.
 P.S.
 Did you like this blog article?
 Did you learn something new?
 When yes, then please consider making a small donation.
 Visiting museums and doing research inevitably costs money.
 Supporting me and my research is much appreciated ❤!

 Nope, I had not retired for Christmas.
-Anyone following me on Instagram saw that I am very busy stitching a new goldwork teaching sample for one of next year's teaching jobs.
+I am very busy stitching a new goldwork teaching sample for one of next year's teaching jobs.
 The first version was unfortunately rejected.
-And whilst my whole body is aking from sitting behind my slate frame and computer for too long, I did learn a lot from the experience.
+And whilst my whole body is aching from sitting behind my slate frame and computer for too long, I did learn a lot from the experience.
 In the new year, I will put together a document with lots of questions and options for needlework business owners who approach me with a teaching request.
 It will hopefully ensure that they know exactly what I can and can not offer.
 And I will have a far better idea of what it is they are looking for.
 In the meantime, I have stumbled upon a lovely small needlework and hand-dye business from Hungary: Barbaral Creations.
 Many of you know that I am a huge fan of the FiberTalk podcasts and video shows.
 Being a one-woman-show, it can often feel a bit lonely.
 Gary, Vonna, Debby and Arlene are my overseas stitching buddies.
 Listening to them chatting away on needlework topics and the occassional Big Foot story, makes for good working vibes.
 Lately, they are sponsored by Stitchy Box.
 This is a thread and needlework goodies subscription service in the US.
 Some of you might remember that I took out such a subscription two years ago with Nordic Needle.
 I loved it!
 And I was totally bummed when they went out of business.
 I have been on the lookout for a replacement ever since.
 However, ordering these things from outside the EU comes with a lot of customs-hassle when you live in Germany.
 So I started searching for an alternative from the EU.
 I found Barbaral Creations on Etsy.
 Barbara lives in Hungary near the Rumanian border.
 She dyes threads, ribbons and embroidery fabrics by hand.
 Now that has my full attention.
 I am a self- diagnosed thread-addict :).
 I bought her Stitchers Subscription Box Winter/Christmas edition.
-Do click through the slideshow to see what was in the previous editions of these boxes.
 Be sure to check out here lovely hand-dyed ribbons, silk threads, perle, stranded cotton, trims and fabrics too!
 This Stitchers Box contained a cross-stitch embroidery kit for two heart-shaped ornaments.
 The fabric, stranded cotton and ribbons in the kit were hand-dyed by Barbara.
 They are slightly variegated and have a lovely vintage feel to them.
 The embroidery chart was very straight-forward and even comes with thread conversions for DMC.
 So when the supplies from the kit are finished (which were plenty, by the way), you can still use the patterns using regular DMC stranded cotton.
 The kit also contained: a needle, backing fabric, fusible interfacing and toy stuffing.
 I ended up swapping out the backing fabric for a piece from my stash which was of the exact same colour as Barbara's red-dyed thread :).
 And I did not stitch the hand-dyed green rick-rack over the seams of my ornaments.
 They simply didn't need it and I'd rather save the pretty rick-rack for another project.
 The pattern and instructions were straight-forward but do assume that you know your cross-stitch, French knots and basic finishing/sewing skills.
 It took me about two days to stitch both patterns, haul my sewing machine out and finish them into ornaments just in time for Christmas.
 What is rather unique about Barbara's Stitchers Boxes, they contain lovely additions besides the needlework.
 In this case, the box contained a very fine fruit tea called Balthasar.
 A small jar of honey to sweeten it.
 And two wooden decorations: a snowflake and a gingerbread man.
 I've asked Barbara if she is going to release more Stitchers Boxes and she has confirmed that she will be doing boxes themed: Christmas, Easter, Summer and Halloween next year.
 This edition was priced at €21 and postage to Germany was an additional €10,90 (this totals at 35 US Dollars or 27 Pound Sterling).
 In order to be notified in time when a new box is released, be sure to make her Etsy shop one of your favourites!
 Merry Christmas!

 I turned 40 recently.
 And as it goes: birthdays and presents go hand in hand.
 So when I visited Munich with my parents, we found an unusual embroidery book for my library.
 Before I'll show you what it is, let me tell you briefly where we found it.
 Personally, up to that recent visit, I didn't like Munich one bit.
 As it is a very wealthy city, I always felt out of place.
 Although I do like shopping, I avoid big fashion names as I have found my style long ago and want to stick to it; not change every 3 months :).
 Anyway.
 This time we ended up in a whole different part of Munich as I wanted to visit a Zero Waste shop aptly named 'Ohne' (without) and my father wanted to visit some antiquaries in search of Feldpost from WWI.
 Both, and much more, concentrate around the Schellingstraße in the Maxvorstadt.
 The name Schellingstraße might ring a bell with art, literature and/or history buffs: apart from being Hitler's home turf, Bertold Brecht, Wassily Kandinsky, Rainer Maria Rilke, Lenin, Thomas Mann, Frank Wedekind, Joachim Ringelnatz, Stefan George, Franz Marc and Paul Klee frequented the establishments here in their time.
 Nowadays, the area is characterised by cosy and hip eateries catering for the whole world, antiquarians and unusual little shops well worth exploring.
 So, if you ever visit Munich and you are not much impressed by its main shopping streets, head out to the Schellingstraße!
 At one of the antiquaries, I found a book named: Stickerei aus Palästina, traditioneller 'Fallahi' Kreuzstich written by Widad Kamel Kawar and Tania Tamari Nasir in 1992.
 The ISBN of the German version is: 3-927270-03-2 and that of the English version: 3-927270-04-0 (Palestinian embroidery, traditional 'Fallahi' cross-stitch).
 Unfortunately, the book is now only available second-hand and prices asked for it range between €75 and €281 !!!
 My mum paid €22 :).
 A pretty good deal indeed.
 So what's this book all about?
 Fallahi embroidery is a form of cross-stitch embroidery traditionally practiced by Palestinian peasant women (Fallaha) in their villages.
 The book shows a collection of traditional patterns from the 19th and early 20th century not yet influenced by later Western styles.
 The collection is subdivided into Palestinian regions: Ramallah, Jaffa, Hebron, Gaza, Beersheba and the Sinai.
 At first glance, you might think that these are 'just' geometric motives with no further meaning.
 The book shows you that not only are certain motives characteristic of a particular region, it also tells you their name.
 For instance, there are date palms from Ramallah, amulets from Jaffa, the Pasha's tent from Hebron, pendants from Gaza and different forms of cypresses can be found in embroidery patterns from all the regions.
 Once your eye has been sharpened for this, they are no longer 'just' geometric patterns.
 What items were decorated with this type of traditional embroidery?
 The embroidery can be found on the traditional Palestinian female dress: the thob.
 Depending on the region and the status of the wearer, parts of the front, parts of the back, the sides and the sleeves are covered with embroidery.
 Furthermore, the bridal trousseau would sport the same kind of embroidery.
 What materials do the Palestinian embroiderers use?
 Traditionally, the embroidery was executed on local hand-woven linen (actually a mix of linen and cotton) or a form of loosely woven cotton.
 Famous weaving regions were: Majdal, Gaza, Ramallah, Nazareth, Hebron and Nablus.
 Until around 1930, they would use plant-dyed silk thread for the embroidery made in Syria.
 Traditional colours would be indigo blue, reds made from roots or insects and ochre for yellow.
 By far the most popular colour would have been red.
 Even the shade of red used would point to the origin of the wearer with wine red being from Ramallah and Jaffa, burnt Sienna from Hebron, magenta from Gaza and scarlet- and fuchsia red from Beersheba.
 The main part of the book consists of full-page pictures of the stitched patterns (78 in total!).
 Each pattern has been stitched with European yarn (both DMC stranded cotton and perle were used after the 1930s) onto traditional Ramallah linen.
 I find this a very nice way of presenting the different patterns.
 So much more 'lively' than our traditional grid diagrams.
 And a much more original way of transferring pattern knowledge.
 Besides the beautiful pattern pictures there are also pictures of women wearing the traditional garments.
 This part of the book is a real feast for the eyes and your hands start to twitch as you probably can't wait to dive into reproducing a pattern yourself!
 I've written to the Palestinian Heritage Fund to ask if they know of an online source selling the traditional Ramallah linen (UPDATE: The Palestinian cultural centre wrote to me that they don't think there is anybody still weaving this type of linen.
 Women now use commercially produced brands such as Zweigart).
 If anyone knows of such a source, please leave a comment!
 The book was originally written to present and preserve the original Palestinian village patterns.
 Due to the Palestinian Diaspora after 1948, traditional village life changed dramatically.
 And so did the traditional patterns.
 Thus, in a way, the book also documents the influences world politics has on a traditional form of embroidery.